 This compound interest calculator calculates interest between any two dates.
 A dozen compounding frequencies are supported (did we miss any? :).
 You can also enter negative interest rates.
-More details below

-When interest is compounded, interest is paid on previously earned interest.
 If you are an investor, you want to compound interest.
 If you are a debtor, you want to avoid it, particularly if you ever miss a payment or a payment is not enough to cover the interest due.

 You can use this online interest calculator as a:

 - savings interest calculator

 As a side benefit to this calculator's date accuracy, you can use it for date math calculations.
 That is, given two dates, it will calculate the number of days between them or it will find the date that is "X" days from the first date.

 Compound Interest Calculator Help